 We are independent of the parent company and of the group companies in accordance with the ethical requirements that are applicable in Finland and are relevant to our audit, and we have fulfilled our other ethical responsibilities in accordance with these requirements.

 In our best knowledge and understanding, the non-audit services that we have provided to the parent company and group companies are in compliance with laws and regulations applicable in Finland regarding these services, and we have not provided any prohibited non-audit services referred to in Article 5(1) of regulation (EU) 537/2014.
 The non-audit services that we have provided have been disclosed in note 7 to the consolidated financial statements.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 Material uncertainty related to going concern basis

 We would like to draw attention to the accounting principles for the consolidated financial statements and for the parent company’s financial statements that state that Tecnotree has significant uncertainty factors relating to the continuity of its operations.
-The company’s risks and uncertainties in the near future relate to financing, projects, to their timing, to trade receivables and receivables from construction contracts and to changes in foreign exchange rates.
-Tecnotree’s liquidity has remained critical and having sufficient cash funds is the biggest single risk.
-The company has sales to several countries where the country’s central bank has a shortage of foreign currency.
-This causes additional delays in payments, costs and even the risk of not receiving payment at all.
+The company’s risks and uncertainties in the near future relate to development of net sales, projects, to their timing, to trade receivables and to changes in foreign exchange rates.
 In addition, Tecnotree has the risk caused by negative equity in the parent company.